Gassandrid/ewan.my/content/Notes/Artificial Intelligence/Evidence Lower Bound.md

 ## Deriving the ELBO

-Starting from the KL divergence and using Bayes' rule, we can derive a useful relationship:
+Given the [[Kullback-Leibler Divergence]] in combination with Bayes' rule, an interesting relationship can be derived:

 $$
 \begin{align}